ghc/ghc/docs/users_guide/glasgow_exts.rst

 Rebindable syntax
 ~~~~~~~~~~~~~~~~~

-When desugaring list notation with ``-XOverloadedLists`` GHC uses the
+When desugaring list notation with :ghc-flag:`-XOverloadedLists` GHC uses the
 ``fromList`` (etc) methods from module ``GHC.Exts``.
 You do not need to
 import ``GHC.Exts`` for this to happen.

-However if you use ``-XRebindableSyntax``, then GHC instead uses
+However if you use :ghc-flag:`-XRebindableSyntax`, then GHC instead uses
 whatever is in scope with the names of ``toList``, ``fromList`` and
 ``fromListN``.
 That is, these functions are rebindable; c.f.
 :ref:`rebindable-syntax`.